Hohnik/Hohnik/README.md

 <h1>✌️ Hi there, my name is Niklas ✌️</h1>

-🔭 I’m currently working on my own portfolio
+🔭 I’m currently not working on a sideproject

-🌱 I’m currently learning React and Typescript
+🌱 I’m currently learning Python

 👯 I’m looking to collaborate on a usefull open source project